 Read →The AI industry doesn't know what the ethical question actually is.
 The most honest form of uncertainty in a world full of certainties.

 Read →Perceived value matters more than physical reality.
-The sentence appears everywhere in the industry, casually, as if it were harmless.
-It is not.
+The sentence was in an industry report, casually, between conversion rates.

 Read →I stood in a store holding a product I didn't need.
 I knew I didn't need it.
 I bought it anyway.